Cuteness alert: Zoo Miami shows off clouded leopard kittens

 “Amid all of the stressful news that we are all dealing with, I hope that this can bring a smile to some of your faces!” the zoo’s communications director, Ron Magill, wrote as he shared the images.
 “Hopefully, once this pandemic has run its course, the public will be able to return to the zoo to personally see these precious new additions!”

 Clouded Leopards are highly endangered in their natural forest habitat in Southern China, Taiwan and Malaysia.
-Adults usually weigh 30-50 pounds (13-23 kilograms).
+Adults usually weigh 30-50 pounds.
 They have a very long tail with relatively short legs and large paws, which helps them stay in trees.
 Their numbers are depleted due to hunting.
 Their attractive pelts have ceremonial value in many cultures.